arunbhardwaj/LeetHub-2.0/README.md

 ## Why did I decide to work on LeetHub?
 <p>
-After the recent SVB bank closure and growing layoffs, it became clear to me that maintaining your skills is incredibly important.
+After the 2023 SVB bank closure and growing layoffs, it became clear to me that maintaining your skills is incredibly important.
 In that effort, it helps to have a source to contain all your learnings over the years: a repo you can go back to and see your commit history and any notes you've taken.
 With the previous and other extensions broken by recent LeetCode and GitHub changes, I decided to build one out myself using the original as a starting point.
 </p>

 # Let's see you ACE that coding interview!